2017 Le Complice

 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The Tablas Creek Vineyard 2016 Le Complice, our first vintage of our first new blend in a decade, celebrates the kinship between Syrah and our newest red grape, Terret Noir.
-In French, Le Complice means, roughly, "partners in crime".
+The Tablas Creek Vineyard 2017 Le Complice is just the second vintage of our first new blend in a decade, celebrating the kinship (Le Complice means, roughly, "partners in crime") between Syrah (67%) and our newest red grape, Terret Noir (12%).
 Although Syrah is dark and Terret light, both share wild herby black spice, and Terret's high acids bolster Syrah's tendency toward stolidity.
-We added some Grenache for mid-palate fleshiness, and a touch of Roussanne, co-fermented with a Syrah lot we chose, came along for the ride.
+We added some Grenache (21%) for mid-palate fleshiness.

 - Adelaida District Paso Robles

 - 67% Syrah